 Taking a step back to survey your life and the root of your stress can be incredibly successful in making you realize either how unimportant that stressful item is in the scheme of things, or how unhelpful stress is in working through the issue.

 Goal: Take up a mindfulness hobby this month - whether that be yoga, meditation, or singing away your blues in the shower.
 Whatever works for your personality and gets you out of your stress bubble.

-Similar to an iPhone that's low on battery charge and stressing you out with the chance it could shutdown on you, your body can get overwhelmed mentally and physically a lot quicker with a lack of sleep.
+Similar to an iPhone that's low on the battery charge and stressing you out with the chance it could shut down on you, your body can get overwhelmed mentally and physically a lot quicker with a lack of sleep.